kapuic/ailib/docs/meta/PLAN.md

 Obviously, all requirements above must be met.
 The requirement mentions a report and a demo, and I'm doing both.
 Report is in `docs/meta/RESEARCH.md`, and we're working on the demo right now.
 But to impress the recruiters, I decided to go above and beyond the requirements.
 We're going to make a production-ready, test-proof, and well-documented Python SDK.

 Basically, the assessment asks us to "rebuild LangChain".
-Although, I don't like LangChain for some reasons, including that its syntax is too verbose,
+Although, I don't like LangChain for some reasons, including that its syntax is too verbose.
+Thus, we want to design the module to mimic Vercel AI SDK.
+The differences of these two SDKs are outlined in [](./ANALOGY.md).

 ## 1. Objectives & Scope